MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ### Synchronization
+>Events can be either synchronous or asynchronous to the peripheral clock.
+Each Event System channel has two subchannels: one asynchronous and one synchronous.
+>The asynchronous subchannel is identical to the event output from the generator.
+If the event generator generates a signal asynchronous to the peripheral clock, the signal on the asynchronous subchannel will be asynchronous.
+If the event generator generates a signal synchronous to the peripheral clock, the signal on the asynchronous subchannel
+>will also be synchronous.
+>The synchronous subchannel is identical to the event output from the generator, if the event generator generates a signal synchronous to the peripheral clock.
+If the event generator generates a signal asynchronous to the peripheral clock, this signal is first synchronized before being routed onto the synchronous subchannel.
+Depending on when the event occurs, synchronization will delay the it by two to three clock cycles.
+The Event System automatically perform this synchronization if an asynchronous generator is selected for an event channel.

 The event system, under the hood, is asynchronous - it can react faster than the system clock (often a lot faster).
 The fact that it is asynchronous usually doesn't matter, but it is one of the things one should keep in mind when using these features, because every so often it does.

-### Some of these events are *weird*
-At first glance, nore than half of the users and generators seem, at best, odd - and a good few of them might appear entirely useless.
-Most of the event system can only truly be understood when considering the full range of generators and users - particularly the CCL.
-One of the tragedies of a datasheet is that it - generally - lacks a "why".
-Behind every mysterious event, there is a use case that seems obscure to most people - but within some sub-field, it's common and essential.
-There are also times when something may seem surprising until you're more familiar with the event and logic systems in general.

 ## Event
-Class for interfacing with the built-in Event system.
-Each event generator channel has its own object.
+Class for interfacing with the Event system (EVSYS).
+Each event channel has its own object.
 Use the predefined objects `Event0`, `Event1`, `Event2`, `Event3`, `Event4`, `Event5`, `Event6` or `Event7`.
 Refer to static functions by using `Event::`.
+Additionally, there is an `Event_empty` that is returned whenever you call a method that returns an Event reference, but it can't fulfil your request.
 Note that different channels have different functionality, so make sure you use the right channel for the task.
-`Event_empty` is an object that's used to indicate if an event user isn't connected to an event channel and the user program requests an object.

 In short terms: